awslabs/aiops-modules/modules/examples/mlops-stepfunctions/README.md

 #### Required

 - `model-name` : Model Identifier  (default it is "demo")
-- `hours`: Time in UTC hour to schedule the event to run the statemachine daily.
+- `schedule`: cron expression to schedule the event to run the statemachine.

 ## Sample manifest declaration